NewSpring/Holtzman/README.md

 - `*/__mocks__`: module mocks for testing adjacent to the module they mock.
 - `main.html`: root HTML file
 - `mobile-config.js`: used to generate cordova apps
-- `package.json`: used to manage npm dependencies and etc.
+- `package.json`: used to manage yarn dependencies and etc.
+- `yarn.lock`: used to make sure all developers are using the same package versions

 ## Local Development

+To install all dependencies, we use [Yarn](https://yarnpkg.com/).
+To get started:
+1. Clone down the repo
+2. Make sure you have the Yarn CLI [installed](https://yarnpkg.com/en/docs/install)
+3. Run `yarn`.
-To install, clone down this repo and run `npm link`.
+4. run `npm link`.
 This will bind `apollos` to your system to be used to run this app.

 `apollos setup`: This command will bootstrap the application.
 This may take some time.